 Once the top cap detaches, the cam will be bare.
 This is the plastic piece with a lever stabbing through it.
 Eliminate the cam washer, cam, and ball assembly.

 Once detached, check the control ball for wear.
-If it is damaged or scored, swap the ball as part of the mending.
-Either a brass or plastic ball can use.
+Swap the ball as part of the mending if it is damaged or scored.
+Either a brass or plastic ball can be used.

 - Remove the Valve Seals